esl/chirp_cockroach/README.md

 ### Requirements
 For setting up a demo using Phoenix development server you need to have Elixir and Erlang installed.
-The easies way to install all dependencies is to use package manager.
-This project provieds needed package versions in file `.tool-versions` that is used by `asdf` package manager.
-To install packages run:
+The easiest way to install all dependencies is to use a package manager.
+This project provides the needed package versions in file the `.tool-versions` file used by `asdf` package manager.
+To install the packages run:
 ```bash
 $ asdf install
 ```
-Docker and docker-compose are assumed to be installed on the machine, and packages required for [DevOps examples](##DevOps Examples) are alos specified in `.tool-versions` file.
+Docker and docker-compose are assumed to be installed on the machine, and packages required for [DevOps examples](##DevOps Examples) are also specified in the `.tool-versions` file.

 ## What is CockroachDB?
 CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.